Background pattern

 In patients with altered renal function, Sueroral should not be taken in any case.

-In cases of severe dehydration treated intravenously with Ringer's solution or physiological solution, once the shock has passed and the patient can drink, the treatment can be continued with oral solution.
+In cases of severe dehydration treated intravenously with Ringer's solution or physiological solution, once the shock has passed and the patient can drink, treatment can be continued with the oral solution.

-Duration of treatment: It is recommended to continue treatment while diarrhea lasts, and once it has ended, until the doctor considers it necessary, which is usually achieved in 4 or 5 days.
+Duration of treatment: It is recommended to continue treatment while diarrhea lasts and, once it has ended, until the doctor considers it necessary, which is usually achieved in 4 or 5 days.

 If you take more Sueroral than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20 (indicating the medication and the amount ingested)
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20 (indicating the medication and the amount ingested)

-If you forgot to take Sueroral
+If you forget to take Sueroral

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-By reporting adverse effects, you can contribute to providing more information about the safety of this medication.
+By reporting side effects, you can contribute to providing more information on the safety of this medication.

-5. Storage of Sueroral
+5. Conservation of Sueroral

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 No special storage conditions are required.